-The net asset value per share on an IFRS basis at 31 December 2022 is 15.6p (31 December 2021: 16.7p) based on the net assets in the consolidated balance sheet divided by the number of shares in issue, being 137,557,079 ordinary shares (31 December 2021: 137,557,079).
+The net asset value per share on an IFRS basis at 31 December 2023 is 16.2p (31 December 2022: 15.6p) based on the net assets in the consolidated balance sheet divided by the number of shares in issue, being 137,557,079 ordinary shares (31 December 2022: 137,557,079).

-13. RISK MANAGEMENT
+13. RISK MANAGEMENT AND INTERNAL CONTROL

 The Group is naturally exposed to both existing and emerging internal and external risks as it pursues its strategic and business plan objectives.
-All such risks, are identified, assessed, monitored, managed and reported under the governance, risk management and internal control protocols, which constitute the Group's ERM Framework, and which remain central to the Board's oversight, direction and control of the Company.
+All such risks, are identified, assessed, monitored, managed and reported under the governance, risk management and internal control protocols, which constitute the

+Group's ERM Framework, and which remain central to the Board's oversight, direction and control of the Company.

-For the period ended 31 December 2022 the Board has continued to monitor sources of potential risk in the internal and external environments, including climate transition risks, factors presenting increased cyber vulnerabilities, barriers to international mobility, supply chain disruptions, protectionism, geopolitical instabilities and inflationary pressures.
+For the period ended 31 December 2023 the Board has continued to monitor sources of potential risk in the internal and external environments, including climate transition risks, factors presenting increased cyber vulnerabilities, barriers to international mobility, supply chain disruptions, protectionism, geopolitical instabilities and inflationary pressures.

-The Board has also remained cognisant of the ongoing Russia-Ukraine conflict and actual or potential impacts, including those to economic and global financial markets, rising inflation and supply chain disruption.
-The nature and duration of the conflict and the potential for further escalation, additional sanctions and global reactions to ongoing developments warrant close scrutiny.
+The Board has also remained cognisant of geopolitical instabilities and their capacity to provoke a confluence of socioeconomic risks with a range of actual or potential impacts, including those to economic and global financial markets, rising inflation and supply chain disruption.
+The nature and duration of such conflict and the potential for further escalation, additional sanctions and global reactions to ongoing developments warrant close scrutiny.